oimoyu/blender_bonex_document/source/update_log.rst

 1.0.19 fix blender 4.4 operator define error, and keyframe api break

 1.0.20 ① add "generate shape from mesh" function, add "collid with neighbor bone" option.
 Fixed the problem of discontinuous error frames when playing continuously.

+1.0.21 fix playback raise error, fix "generate shape from mesh" not work for some import model